HKU-BAL/TC-RENO/readme.md

 ## 1. Preprocess
 Use `bam2bigg.py` of TrackCluster to convert bam files to bed file (reads.bed).<br>
 Use `gff2bigg.py` of TrackCluster to convert gff files to bed file (ref.bed).<br>
 Noted: When identifying isoforms, the reference and reads are merged.
 So we use "." to distinguish reads and reference.
-The forth column of in ref.bed should include ".";  "." should not exist in the fourth column of the reads.bed file.
+The forth column of the ref.bed should include ".";  "." should not exist in the fourth column of the reads.bed file.

 ## 2. Isoform identification and quantification
 ```